Things to do in Flores

 Sikka Mother Mary Statue

-Probably the least visited places in Flores, Maumere offers some beautiful isolated beach resorts that are comparable with those in Bali.
+Probably the least visited place in Flores, Maumere offers some beautiful isolated beach resorts comparable to those in Bali.

-I stayed at the Coconut Beach Resort in Maumere which is pretty amazing, with lovely bamboo themed individual villas and a beach all to yourself.
+I stayed at the Coconut Beach Resort in Maumere, which is pretty impressive, with lovely bamboo-themed individual villas and a beach all to yourself.

-Maumere is also known as one of the best diving spots in Flores after Komodo Island.
-Further out of Maumere town, you can visit some of the local tourist spots like the oldest wooden church in Flores located in the district of Sikka.
+Maumere is one of the best diving spots in Flores after Komodo Island.
+Further out of Maumere town, you can visit some local tourist spots, like the oldest wooden church in Flores, located in the district of Sikka.

-You can even head up Nilo Hill to see the 28-meter statue of Mother Mary at the peak of the hill.
-In general, Maumere is for those who enjoy the laid back slow lifestyle, minus the tourist.
+You can even head up Nilo Hill to see the 28-meter statue of Mother Mary at its peak.
+Maumere is generally for those who enjoy the laid-back, slow lifestyle, minus the tourist.

 10. Visit Wae Rebo Village